A busy morning in Jerusalem's Damascus Gate.

 The fine print for Johnson University students:

-Johnson University students can earn credit toward their degrees through a spring 2017 class that is built around a trip to Israel-Palestine.
-Undergraduate students may enroll in CMSM 4323 Bible Lands which will meet the requirement for the upper level Bible Selective in the Bible major.
+Johnson University students can earn credit toward their degrees through a spring 2018 class that is built around a trip to Israel-Palestine.
+Undergraduate students may enroll in CMSM 4323 or BIBL 4323 Bible Lands which will meet the requirement for the upper level Bible Selective in the Bible major.

-In addition to the normal tuition for the class, students will be charged a $3,500 course fee to cover the cost of the trip.
+In addition to the normal tuition for the class, students will be charged a course fee (see travel brochure above) to cover the cost of the trip.
 Students can use financial aid toward this course fee if they are taking at least 6 (undergrad) or 4.5 (grad) credits that term.
 Students should contact the financial aid office to discuss how the aid will work out in their particular circumstance.

-Dr Mark Ziese, Professor of Old Testament at Johnson University Florida, will teach the class and lead the trip.
-Drs Jody Owens and Daniel Overdorf from Johnson University Tennessee will provide additional leadership and teaching while abroad.
+Mark Ziese will serve as professor of record and lead the trip.
+Other personnel from Johnson University will provide additional guidance and teaching while abroad.

-1. Complete the Registration Form (see below) and send it to Daniel Overdorf (7900 Johnson Dr, Box 72, Knoxville, TN, 37998 or DOverdorf @JohnsonU.edu).
+1. Complete the Registration Form (see below) and send it to Jeff Snell (7900 Johnson Dr, Box 72, Knoxville, TN, 37998 or JSnell@JohnsonU.edu).
 Space is limited to 25 persons and some seats have already been reserved.
 Students do not have to submit a deposit with the registration (as the brochure suggests), it will be covered by the course fee.
 The registration deadline is November 15.

-2. When registration opens for the spring term in early November, undergraduate students should register for CMSM 4323 Bible Lands.
+2. When registration opens for the spring term in early November, undergraduate students should register for CMSM 4323 or BIBL 4323 Bible Lands.

-4. Students will begin coursework when the spring term begins in January, participate in the trip on March 14-25, and complete coursework by the end of the spring term.
+4. Students will begin coursework when the spring term begins in January, participate in the trip in March, and complete coursework by the end of the spring term.